c3d/recorder/README.md

 dumps all the recorders:

     recorder_dump();

+This can be used in a number of situations, in particular from a debugger.
+In `gdb` for example, you could run the following command to dump the recorder during a debugging session:

+    p recorder_dump()

 If you want to dump specific recorders, you can use `recorder_dump_for`, which matches the recorder names against the